 Heads Up: Our posts may contain affiliate links!
 If you buy/book something through one of these links, you will not pay an extra penny, but we'll get a small commission, which keeps this blog up & running.
 Thank you!

 Paradoxically, I have already been to Treviso, Italy thrice so far so I will try to answer that question as fair as possible.
-The first time was back in 2014 when I was struggling to find a flight from Greece (Peloponnese region, even trickier!) to London after Xmas.
-I was looking for a miracle, aka a last minute cheap flight, without any luck!
-Well, at this time, with the flights starting from £400, taking the huge 30-hour ferry from Patras to Venice and then a flight from Italy to London seemed to be the only affordable option for my student despair!
-So, here I was, the first day (or, more accurate, night!) of 2014 I slept on the ferry sofa, on the chairs, in the restaurant, actually everywhere apart from the floor!
-I befriended with truck drivers -surprisingly, we shared so many stories -life can be much more interesting without internet!- and after a long long voyage I reached Italy.
+The first time was back in 2014 when I was struggling to find a flight from Greece (specifically from the Peloponnese region, even trickier!) to London after Xmas.
+I was looking for a miracle, aka a last-minute cheap flight, without any luck!
+Well, at this time, with the flights starting from £400, taking the enormous 30-hour ferry from Patras to Venice and then a flight from Treviso to London seemed to be the only affordable option for my student despair!
+So, here I was, the first day (or, more accurately, night!) of 2014 sleeping on the ferry sofa, on the chairs, in the restaurant, actually everywhere apart from the floor!
+I befriended with truck drivers (surprisingly, we shared so many stories) and after a long long voyage, I reached Italy.
 With baggy eyes but full of internal (!) energy I headed to Treviso, the city that my flight would depart from!

-I was excited as I had already read that (breath in!)
-Benetton, Sisley, Stefanel, Tiramisu and Prosecco come from here!
-Eventually, everybody knows the above-mentioned but I bet you are about to read for this Italian city for the very first time!
+Both times, I was excited to be here as I had already read that (breath in!)
+Benetton, Sisley, Stefanel, Tiramisu and Prosecco come from Treviso!
+Eventually, everybody knows the above-mentioned but I bet you are about to read about this Italian city for the very first time!
 Such a shame that Venice takes all the reputation cookies!
-I was lucky enough to catch the busses straight away (the first one from the port to Venice and the second one from Venice to Treviso city center) and as I had already been to Venice more than once, I spent no time there at all.

-I felt a bit wiser as a designer when I realised that Treviso is the home for the headquarters of clothing brands like Benetton – the locals are sooo chic here!
-Unfortunately, I was not able to take decent photos as -after an over 40 hour journey- my camera was already dead and my mobile phone camera was not that good back then!
-However, I enjoyed wandering around the Central Piazza dei Signori and the Palazzo dei Trecento as much (if not more) as the strolls around the countless canals and the Venetian walls.
+Personally, I felt a bit ”wiser” as a designer when I realised that Treviso is the home for the headquarters of clothing brands like Benetton – the locals are indeed sooo chic here!
+One can particularly enjoy wandering around the central Piazza Dei Signori and the Palazzo dei Trecento as much (if not more) as the strolls around the countless canals and the Venetian walls.

-The really cheap airport makes Treviso an ideal weekend destination and even if you plan to visit Venice, the total journey may be cheaper than a direct flight to Venice especially in high season.
+The really cheap airport makes Treviso an ideal weekend destination and even if you plan to visit Venice, the total journey may be cheaper than a direct flight to Venice, especially in the high season.
 Actually, for the last few years, Treviso has been mentioned mainly just as the second airport for Venice, but it’s not fair!
-It’s a totally different city completely underrated!
-I know, I cant convince you with the photos from my now ex old-school phone but if you enjoy my blog you know you can trust me!
-If you still have doubts, Google may help!
+It’s a totally different city completely underrated and not even that close (although it is relatively easy to get to Venice from Treviso)!